 - To further distinguish them from one another, each seahorse has a slightly different part on top of its head called a coronet.

 - Males sometimes fight for a female's attention by tail wrestling.

 Seahorse Diet and Habitat

-The curious lifestyle and adorable look of seahorses make them ideal fish for large displays at aquariums and zoos.
-Even though they don't look very dangerous or like predators, seahorses are meat-eaters.
-They are experts in camouflage and have great patience as they wait for prey to swim or float by before sucking it up.
+The curious lifestyle and unusual look of seahorses make them ideal fish to display at aquariums and zoos.
+They might not look like predators, but seahorses are meat-eaters.
+They are experts in camouflage and have great patience as they wait for prey to swim or float by before sucking them up.

 - Seahorses live in warm water near coasts around the world.